driessenslucas/researchproject/README_old.md

 The Double Deep Q-Network (DDQN) emerges as the most suitable technique for the virtual RF-car training.
 Its ability to accurately estimate Q-values in complex, sensor-driven environments, coupled with its proven performance in preliminary trials, underscores its effectiveness for this specific application.

-On top of that the DDQN sovled the environment in 25 steps on average, against the DQN which solved the environment in 34 steps on average.
+The DDQN sovled the environment in 25 steps on average, against the DQN which solved the environment in 34 steps on average.
 Which is a significant improvement.

-### 3. Can the simulation be transferred to the real world?
-Explore the difference between how the car moves in the simulation and in the real world
+### Question 3: Can the Simulation be Transferred to the Real World?
+Explore the Difference Between How the Car Moves in the Simulation and in the Real World

 #### Introduction

-In addressing the critical task of transferring the simulation model to a real-world RF-car, this section explores the encountered discrepancies and the adjustments made to facilitate an effective sim-to-real transition.
+Exploring the feasibility of transferring a simulation model to a real-world Radio Frequency (RF) car involves identifying and addressing discrepancies in movement and control.

 #### Executive Summary

-There needed to be some adjustments made to the simulation to account for how the car moves in the real world.
-Especially in the way the distance to the walls is calculated
+The simulation-to-real-world transfer presents unique challenges, particularly in replicating the car's movement and behavior accurately in the physical environment.

 #### Discrepancies and Adjustments

-1. **Sensor Data Normalization**

-   - **Challenge:** The primary challenge was reconciling the differences in how the distance to walls was determined in the simulation versus the real world.
-   - **Solution:** Adjustments were made to the normalization of distance values in the simulation.
-This ensured that the sensor readings in the simulation were more aligned with those in the real world, enhancing the accuracy of the model's predictions in physical testing.

-2. **Action Synchronization and Failsafe Mechanisms**

-   - **Challenge:** The absence of a failsafe in the simulation led to instances where the real car would collide with walls, indicating a discrepancy in action execution.
-   - **Solution:** The introduction of a failsafe mechanism and retraining of the model, as well as consideration for a rotary encoder as an alternative solution, significantly mitigated this issue.

-3. **Signal Processing for RF-car Movements**
+1. **Signal Processing for RF-car Movements**

-   - **Challenge:** In the real-world scenario, the RF signals controlling the car were sent too rapidly, causing movement issues not present in the simulation.
+   - **Challenge:** RF signals controlling the car were more rapid in the real world, causing movement issues not seen in simulation.
-   - **Solution:** By reducing the frequency of action commands sent to the car, we achieved better synchronization between the simulation and real-world actions.
-Alternative solutions like direct motor driver connection or a queued action execution system were also explored, but ultimately deemed less suitable given the resources available.
+   - **Solution:** Reducing the frequency of action commands improved synchronization between the simulation and real-world actions.
+Further adjustments like direct motor driver connection to the RPI or a queued action execution system were considered.

-4. **Physical Dynamics and Motor Control**

-   - **Challenge:** The real car's turns and movements were affected by factors like weight and texture of the floor, which were not accounted for in the simulation.
-   - **Solution:** Adjusting the motor control timings, specifically the delay in turning the motors on and off, allowed for more accurate replication of the simulated movements in the real car.
-Additionally adjusting the car's center of gravity and using a flat undergroud texutre helped the car to move more like it is supposed to.
+2. **Precise Movement Replication**
+   - **Challenge:** The simulation's grid-based movement, where the car advances one 'square' at a time and rotates in place, needed to be accurately replicated in the real-world RF-car.
+   - **Solution:** A methodical approach was adopted to calibrate the real RF-car's movements.
+This involved conducting experiments to determine the exact duration for which the motors should be active to move the car precisely one square forward and to rotate it 90 degrees.
+These durations were adjusted to account for variables like the car's weight and the texture of the driving surface, ensuring that the real car's movements mirrored those in the simulation.
+Additionally, the integration of a [rotary encoder](https://www.dfrobot.com/index.php?route=product/product&product_id=823&search=encoder) was considered as an alternative solution for more precise movement control.
+While this would offer enhanced accuracy by measuring wheel rotations directly, it would also entail additional hardware complexity.
+   - **Personal Note:** My rotary encoder didn't arrive in time, so I couldn't test it out.
+During the tests in real life with the delay, the car didn't always act in the same way, this made some of the test successful while others completely failed.
+This is why I think the rotary encoder would be a better solution, because it wouldn't have to account for the way the surface is, the weight of the car, etc. It would just measure the wheel rotations and move the car accordingly.

 #### Conclusion

-The process of transferring the simulation model to a real-world RF-car highlighted several key discrepancies, primarily in sensor data interpretation, action synchronization, signal processing, and physical dynamics.
-Through targeted adjustments and solutions, these challenges were addressed, enabling a more accurate and reliable sim-to-real transfer.
-This experience underscores the importance of thorough testing and adaptation in bridging the gap between simulated environments and real-world applications.
+Transferring a simulation model to a real-world RF-car involves addressing discrepancies in signal processing and physical dynamics.
+Tailored solutions are necessary to ensure accurate and reliable sim-to-real transition, emphasizing the importance of comprehensive testing and adaptation.

-### 4. Does the simulation have any useful contributions?
+### Question 4: Does the simulation have any useful contributions?
 In terms of training time or performance?

 #### Introduction